 The benefit to giving customers the option to choose their energy supplier is that they decide which retailer meets their requirements.
 The power is in the hands of the consumer.
 It means that if a customer wants to switch suppliers, there is never any disruption in service.
 It also means that consumers have the opportunity to take advantage of fixed or variable plan options and rates.

-Funded by the U.S Department of energy, Delaware?s State Energy Program is one of the primary sources for promoting energy efficiency.
+Funded by the U.S Department of energy, Delaware’s State Energy Program is one of the primary sources for promoting energy efficiency, conservation, and more.
 It encourages the use of renewable energy, ensures energy security and provides protection to the environment.

-The program?s overall mission is to ensure the state of Delaware contributes to a sustainable energy process both now and for future generations.
+Another overall mission of Delaware’s program is to ensure the state of Delaware contributes to a sustainable energy process both now and for future generations.

 – In 2012, the U.S Department of the Interior leased a wind farm in Delaware.
 Another wind farm is planned for Rehoboth Beach.